pd-fkie/exim-fuzzer/blog-post.md

 in the text.
 Then we can get to the next level of our input representation.
-Since network protocols are a back and forth of multiple messages, our input needs to be a sequence of `TokenStream`'s, not just a single one.
+Since network protocols are a back and forth of multiple messages, our input needs to be a sequence of `TokenStream`s, not just a single one.
 In Rust, this is very easy to implement.
 We simply define our data types...
 ```rs
 enum TextToken {